Range Rover Evoque SUV - Reliability & safety

 With a number of safety upgrades and new engine options over the previous model, we expect the new Evoque will be safe and reliable, especially given its premium price tag.

-Land Rover didn’t perform that well in the 2020 Driver Power survey, with a higher proportion of owners reporting problems.
+Land Rover didn’t perform that well in the 2021 Driver Power brand survey, finishing 22nd out of 29 manufacturers with a higher proportion of owners reporting problems.

 The Evoque received a full five-star rating when it was tested by Euro NCAP.
 It features plenty of standard safety equipment, so you don’t need to dive into the options list to get them.

 Range Rover Evoque reliability

 Land Rover’s Driver Power rankings as a manufacturer over the past few years can best be described as inconsistent; in 2017, the British brand came 22nd, in 2018 it came seventh, and in 2019 it was 20th, before falling to 25th place in 2020.
 That inconsistency was no different in 2021, with the brand finishing in 22nd place.
 This lowly ranking was largely down to reliability, with 30.3% of owners reporting a fault in the first year, which was one of the most complained about aspects of Land Rover ownership.
 Overall, Land Rover recorded the third highest fault rate in our survey for 2021, only beaten by Tesla and Mazda, who recorded first year fault rates of 42.4% and 34.5% respectively.

 Owners also complained about high running costs, and both economy and servicing were poorly rated.
 If the brand can improve reliability for the new Evoque, as well as its recently facelifted Range Rover and Range Rover Sport models, it stands to do better in the 2022 survey.

 Euro NCAP awarded the Evoque five stars when it tested the car in early 2019.
 That overall score was achieved thanks in part to a 94% score in the adult occupant category, and an impressive 87% rating for child occupant protection.